firehydrant/fhcli/readme.md

 _or_
 * Command
   This command is run in a subshell, automatically instrumented with a duration and the result is submitted to the FH API

+Note: For Environments and Services, arbitrary values will result in these fields being left blank.
+Please make sure that the ID or slug used here matches the value for your environment/service in the Service Catalog.

 ### Environment Variables